timosalm/devx-container-platform-workshop/workshop/content/exercises/buildpacks.md

 With all the benefits of Cloud Native Buildpacks, one of the **biggest challenges with container images still is to keep the operating system, used libraries, etc. up-to-date** in order to minimize attack vectors by CVEs.

-With [kpack](https://github.com/buildpacks-community/kpack), it's possible **automatically recreate and push an updated container image to the target registry if there is a new version of the buildpack or the base operating system available** (e.g. due to a CVE).
+With [kpack](https://github.com/buildpacks-community/kpack), it's possible to **automatically recreate and push an updated container image to the target registry if there is a new version of the buildpack or the base operating system available** (e.g. due to a CVE).

 With the [kp CLI](https://github.com/buildpacks-community/kpack-cli) it's possible to interact with kpack in a human-friendly way.